USEPA/ATtILA2/README.txt

 3. Start ArcGIS Pro.
 Open Catalog View or Catalog Pane, and right click on Toolboxes.
 Click on Add Toolbox.

-4. Navigate to Attila2.tbx, select it and click OK.
+4. Navigate to ATtILA tbx, select it and click OK.

 5. Check to see if the toolbox installed correctly, i.e., open Toolbox to see tools contained within.

-    |-ATtILA Tools
+    |-ATtILA
     |    -Landscape Characteristics
     |        -Core and Edge Metrics
     |        -Land Cover Diversity